Forever Mine

-Forever Mine is a 1999 British–Canadian romantic drama film written and directed by Paul Schrader and starring Joseph Fiennes, Gretchen Mol and Ray Liotta.
+Forever Mine is a 1999 romantic drama film written and directed by Paul Schrader and starring Joseph Fiennes, Gretchen Mol and Ray Liotta.

 Synopsis

-In an airplane in 1987, two men, Alan Riply (Fiennes) and Javier are on their way to New York.
-Alan reminisces an affair he had 14 years earlier while working as a cabana boy at an unnamed opulent beach hotel, where he falls in love with Ella Brice (Mol), the beautiful wife of business mogul Mark Brice (Liotta).
-At first resistant, Ella reciprocates his love, and things seem to go well for some time but eventually Mark finds out after Ella confesses her affair after deciding it was the right thing to do.
-After framing him of drug possession and getting him incarcerated, Mark offers Alan a chance for freedom by simply dropping the affair and never looking for Ella again.
-Despite this, Alan is undeterred and even mails letters to Ella, including one with a fingerprint in his blood coupled with a series of sincerely passionate claims.
+In an airplane in 1987, two men, Alan Riply and Javier, are on their way to New York.
+Alan reminisces about an affair he had 14 years earlier while working as a cabana boy at an unnamed opulent beach hotel, where he falls in love with Ella Brice (Mol), the beautiful wife of business mogul Mark Brice.
+At first resistant, Ella reciprocates his love, and things seem to go well for some time, but eventually Ella confesses her affair to Mark, deciding it was the right thing to do.
+Mark responds by framing Alan of drug possession, getting him incarcerated.
+Mark then offers Alan a chance for freedom by simply dropping the affair and never looking for Ella again.
+Despite this, Alan is undeterred, and even mails letters to Ella, including one with a fingerprint in his blood coupled with a series of sincerely passionate claims.
 Mark decides to have Alan shot and buried alive in a construction site.
 Though disfigured, Alan survives and goes to Javier's to convalesce and plan his revenge.
 He murders a Cuban eminent criminal attorney with underworld connections, named Manuel Esquema, whose identity he assumes.

-Now as Esquema, Alan arrives in New York to meet with Brice who is in legal trouble.
+Now as Esquema, Alan arrives in New York to meet with Brice, who has gotten into legal trouble.
 Brice later arranges a meeting over dinner at his place, to which Esquema eagerly goes.
-As he arrives, he is greeted by Ella but is a dismayed when she does not recognize him over his disfigurement and chinstrap beard.
+As he arrives, he is greeted by Ella but is dismayed when she does not recognize him over his disfigurement and chinstrap beard.
 Esquema constantly stares at her, which Ella notices.
-Esquema asks about the way Ella has coped with her husband's circumstances, to which she replies she constantly reads Madame Bovary.
+Esquema asks about the way Ella has coped with her husband's circumstances, to which she replies that she constantly reads Madame Bovary.
 When Mark questions the cause of his disfigurement, Esquema states it was a birth accident.
-After he leaves, Ella questions Mark about Esquema, which he angrily brushes off.
+After Esquema leaves, Ella questions Mark about him, which Mark angrily brushes off.

-The following day, Esquema sights Ella at a restaurant where she meets with him supposedly to continue describing Mark's lifestyle, where he admits to not be interested in knowing more about him but rather about her.
+The following day, Esquema sights Ella at a restaurant; she meets with him, supposedly to continue describing Mark's lifestyle.
+Esquema admits to not be interested in knowing more about him, but rather about her.
 Ella suddenly leaves the restaurant, forgetting her car keys.
-When Esquema gives them back, he offers to keep on meeting with her as he correctly deduces her loneliness is affecting her.
+When Esquema gives them back, he offers to keep on meeting with her as he correctly deduces that loneliness is affecting her.
 Ella reluctantly declines.
-Later, Mark's associate assaults Esquema and Javier demanding them to lay off following Ella.
-Later that evening, the associate goes to a tanning salon where he is murdered by Javier.
-Javier exclaiming “Alan Ripley believe it or not” before delivering the fatal gunshot.
+Later, Mark's associate assaults Esquema and Javier, demanding they quit following Ella.
+Later that evening, the associate goes to a tanning salon, where he is murdered by Javier, the latter exclaiming “Alan Ripley, believe it or not”, before delivering the fatal gunshot.